shhossain/computer_science/Hardware/CPU/readme.md

 # Central Processing Units
+The Central Processing Unit is the primary component of a computer.
+It puts the data recieved through a process and ouputs some data.

 ## Table of Contents

 - [Parts Of a CPU](#parts-of-a-cpu)

-## [CPU]
-The Central Processing Unit is the primary component of a computer.
-It puts the data recieved through a process and ouputs some data.

 ## [Parts Of a CPU](#parts-of-a-cpu)